jmolina116/kaldi-yesno-tutorial/README.md

 ### Looking at results

 If you look inside the decoding script, it ends with calling the scoring script (`local/score.sh`), which generates hypotheses and computes word error rate of the testset
-See `exp/mono/decode_test_yesno/wer_N` files to look the WER's, and `exp/mono/decode_test_yesno/scoring/N.tra` files for transcripts.
+See `exp/mono/decode_test_yesno/wer_X` files to look the WER's, and `exp/mono/decode_test_yesno/scoring/X.tra` files for transcripts.
-`N` here indicates language model weight, LMWT, that scoring script used at each iteration to interpret the best path in `lat.N.gz` into a sentence.
+`X` here indicates language model weight, *LMWT*, that scoring script used at each iteration to interpret the best paths for utterances in `lat.N.gz` files into word sequences.
+(Remember `N` is #thread during decoing operartion)
-You can deliberately specify the weight using `--min_lmwt` and `--max_lmwt` options, if you want.
+You can deliberately specify the weight using `--min_lmwt` and `--max_lmwt` options when `score.sh` is called, if you want.
+(See lecture slides on decoding to refresh what LMWT is, if you are not sure)

 Or if you are interested in getting word-level alignment information for each reocoding file, take a look at `steps/get_ctm.sh` script.